InterCity: Switzerland

 If needed, two ICN trains can be combined to double the passenger capacity.
 In addition, several type IV carriages can be attached to an IC 2000 train set on the other side of the locomotive, especially if a group reservation requires extra carriages.

 All carriages are air conditioned.
 Each train formation has first and second class carriages and, in most cases, a restaurant/bistro carriage.
 The availability of power sockets is constantly improved, sometimes even in second class.
 The maximal speed of all train types is 200 km/h, except for about half of type IV carriages that have not yet been upgraded and have a maximum speed of 160 km/h.

-InterCity trains serve most of Swiss cities and provide direct connections from Zurich and Geneva airports.
+InterCity trains serve most of Swiss cities and provide direct connections from Zürich and Geneva airports.
 The InterCity routes within Switzerland according to 2009–2010 schedule include: